 Add the sugar plus the balsamic vinegar to the onions and stir well.
 Cover again with the lid and continue to cook for a further 5 minutes, again taking care to make sure they do not burn.

 Remove the lid from the pan, raise the heat slightly and pour in the dark beef stock.
 Gently boil uncovered for 5 minutes to reduce the gravy by roughly a third.

 In a heatproof jug or bowl mix the corn flour/starch with the cold water to create a thin paste.

 Pour a little of the hot gravy into the cornflour mixture and mix thoroughly.
 A very thick paste will start to form so add more gravy to thin this down to create a thick pouring liquid.

 Pour the thickened gravy mixture back into the gravy in the pan, add your chosen mustard, raise the heat to a rolling boil and boil for 10 minutes or until the gravy thickens slightly.

 Taste the gravy to decide if you want more mustard, add if needed.
 Season with salt and pepper to taste.
-Cook for a further three minutes.
+Cook for a further 3 minutes.
 The gravy is now ready to serve.
 If not serving immediately keep warm until needed.

-- This recipe suggests using a whole grain mustard, but you can use any you prefer from a hot, fiery English Mustard to a sweet "Senap" style Swedish.
+- This recipe suggests using a whole grain mustard, but you can use any you prefer from a hot, fiery English mustard to a sweet "Senap" style Swedish.
 It is your choice.